Afrotype/tac/fontbakery/fontbakery-report.md

 	- Glyph name: uni0331	Expected: 1

+	- Glyph name: uni1EDA	Expected: 3 or 4

+	- Glyph name: uni1EDB	Expected: 3

+	- Glyph name: uni1EDC	Expected: 3 or 4

+	- Glyph name: uni1EDD	Expected: 3

+	- Glyph name: uni1EDE	Expected: 3 or 4

+	- Glyph name: uni1EDF	Expected: 3

+	- Glyph name: uni1EE0	Expected: 3 or 4

+	- Glyph name: uni1EE1	Expected: 3

-	- Glyph name: uni0E3F	Expected: 3 or 5
+	- Glyph name: uni1EE2	Expected: 3 or 4

+	- Glyph name: uni1EE3	Expected: 3

+	- Glyph name: uni1EE8	Expected: 2

+	- Glyph name: uni1EE9	Expected: 2

+	- Glyph name: uni1EEA	Expected: 2

+	- Glyph name: uni1EEB	Expected: 2

+	- Glyph name: uni1EEC	Expected: 2

+	- Glyph name: uni1EED	Expected: 2

+	- Glyph name: uni1EEE	Expected: 2

-	- Glyph name: uni20AA	Expected: 2
+	- Glyph name: uni1EEF	Expected: 2

-	- Glyph name: uni20AD	Expected: 1
+	- Glyph name: uni1EF0	Expected: 2

-	- Glyph name: uni20B4	Expected: 1 or 2
+	- Glyph name: uni1EF1	Expected: 2

-	- Glyph name: uni20B9	Expected: 1
+	- Glyph name: uni27E8	Expected: 1

-	- Glyph name: uni20BD	Expected: 2
+	- Glyph name: uni27E9	Expected: 1

 	- Glyph name: uniA78B	Expected: 1

 	- Glyph name: uniA78C	Expected: 1

-	- Glyph name: yen	Expected: 1 or 2
  [code: no-contour]
 * ⚠ **WARN** This check inspects the glyph outlines and detects the total number of contours in each of them.
 The expected values are infered from the typical ammounts of contours observed in a large collection of reference font families.
 The divergences listed below may simply indicate a significantly different design on some of your glyphs.
 On the other hand, some of these may flag actual bugs in the font such as glyphs mapped to an incorrect codepoint.
 Please consider reviewing the design and codepoint assignment of these to make sure they are correct.